dhaven/davidhaven-blog/content/resume/index.md

 - Knowledge sharing
 - Build for the long term

-I have also developed a **methodology** which helps me proceed in a systematic way through the stages of a project.
+I have also developed a **methodology** which helps me to proceed in a systematic way through the stages of a project.
 The broad steps are:
 - An initial document that lays out the **who, why and how**.
 "Why" this is something that is worth spending time on.
 This is should always be understood as "how is this going to add value".
 "Who" will be involved in the project and "how" will the identified "problem" will be solved.
 - Proceed to decompose the project into sub-problems with clearly defined timeline.